Resources

 Dental X-rays use radiation to see the insides of your teeth, roots, jaw, and gums.
 They give dentists the ability to address problems that might be occurring beneath the visible surface, like cavities, infections, and more.

 X-rays themselves are usually covered by insurance if they are recommended by a provider, but if you’re stuck paying out of pocket, they can run you upwards of $200.
-Flossy can save you up to 50% on the cost of dental care — without any insurance necessary.
+Check with your insurance provider to confirm coverage.

 Sources: